 And you’re right about that.
 So do it differently.

 If the price is too high, the condition is too poor, you need to first address those items.
 All the marketing in the world won’t help if the buyers believe your house is priced too high for the current market.
+If you are getting no offers or only low offers, there’s probably a 90% chance or higher than the problem is over pricing.

 But if your home is priced well, shows nicely, and it’s a mystery as to why it hasn’t sold, then read on.
 Time may be on your side!